JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 type.
 If these operators were implemented for vector4f, we would have return vector4fb; but since they are implemented for the base class, they need to return the boolean wrapper related to the arithmetic wrapper, i.e the inheriting class.
 What we need here is to provide a mapping between arithmetic wrapper type and boolean wrapper type somewhere.
-Remeber the simd_vector_traits structure we declared to define our value_type ?
+Remember the simd_vector_traits structure we declared to define our value_type ?
 It would be the perfect place for defining that mapping :

 {% coderay lang:cpp simd_sse.hpp%}